AppsInventor/IM-Web-Browser/index.md

 ## 1. Overview
 IM Web Browser does not collect, store or transmit information about its users, nor usage of the application.

-Note that this application accesses third-party services, and use some third-partiy libraries. that third-party services and libray have your own Privacy Policy please Read links below.
+Note that this application accesses third-party services, and use some third-partiy libraries. that third-party services and libray have your own Privacy Policy please Read below links.

 ## QR scanner (use Permission Camera)